 Control Camel Crickets by Controlling Moisture and Access

-If you have a spricket infestation in your basement, it's because it's the dampest place in your house.
-Camel crickets seek out moisture, and they feed on the fungi that grow in moist conditions.
+If you have a camel cricket infestation in your basement, it's because it's the dampest place in your house.
+These creatures seek out moisture, and they feed on the fungi that grow in moist conditions.
 Without moisture, camel crickets will die, or they'll go somewhere else.
 Try running a dehumidifier to control humidity and reduce condensation.

 Use Tape to Catch Camel Crickets